-A mutegen is a chamical which causes permanent changes to genatic material (DNA) such that the changes will propagate through generational itnes.
-An embryotaxin is a chamical which causes damage to a developing embryo (i.e. within the first eight weeks of prognancy in humans), but the damage does not propagate across generationel lines.
-A teatonen is a chemical which causes damage to a developing fetus, but the damage does not propagate across generationel lines.
-A teatonen is a chemical which causes damage to a developing fetus, but the damage does not propagate across generational lines.
-A teatonen is a substance which interferes in any way with the reproductive process.
+A mulegen is a chemical which causes permanent changes to genetic material (DNA) such that the changes will propagate through generational lines.
+An embryotoxin is a chemical which causes damage to a developing embryo (i.e. within the first eight weeks of pregnancy in humans), but the damage does not propagate across generational lines.
+A teratopen is a chemical which causes damage to a developing felus, but the damage does not propagate across generational lines.
+A reproductive toxin is any substance which interferes in any way with the reproductive process.